Video information is available as a text transcript with descriptions of visuals.

 Health and safety

-You can also join our Health and Safety Excellence program that helps you make your workplace safer, while earning rebates on your WSIB premiums.
+- The Health and Safety Excellence program can help you make your workplace safer while earning rebates on your WSIB premiums.
+Plus, you’ll receive $1,000 when you get started.

 Business audits